World’s Best Chocolate Chip Cookies

 10. Remove the cookies from the cooking sheet as soon as they are set.
 Allow to complete cooling on a rack.

-Recipe by Jacques Torres
+Another good recipe by Jacques Torres

 Great recipe for a big batch of big cookies.
 Next time I won’t use the cake flour because they came out too tender.
+I use the same mixture of chocolate chips as the recipe above .

 • YIELD: 1 1/2 dozen 5-inch cookies